nfweb/nfweb-concept/project-brief.md

 Fields: body, cited_person

 ###Navigation
 In general, there are two levels of navigation: global and local.
-Each page allows easy navigation to other pages in the local scope.
+Each page allows easy navigation to other pages in the local site.
-Additionally any other scope should be directly reachable from every page (textfield with auto-suggest).
+Additionally any other site should be directly reachable from every page (textfield with auto-suggest).

 * switching between different localizations of the current page (if available)
-* subpages and other content in the same scope
+* subpages and other content in the same site
 * related entities of a certain site (country -> cities, event -> city)
 * quick access to all other cities and projects
 * discover nearby nightfever cities